Home > Business > Human resources > Operational preparation for employment: training and recruiting future talents

 Training at the heart of operational preparation for employment

-The POE allows funding of up to 400 hours of training.
+The POE enables you to finance up to 400 hours of training.
 It is therefore a intensive training of a few weeks.
-This represents approximately 50 days, or 10 weeks or two and a half months.
+That's about 50 days, or 10 weeks or two and a half months.

-Ultimately, training with the POE does not require more time than recruiting an employee from another company.
-In fact, this “poached” employee will have to serve his notice period.
-In this case, it is necessary to allow approximately three months before taking up the position.
+In the end, training with the POE takes no more time than recruiting an employee from another company.
+The "poached" employee will have to serve the notice period.
+In this case, you need to allow around three months before the new employee takes up the post.

-• Training can take place in person or remotely.
+• Training can take place face-to-face or distance learning.

-• It may include a company immersion period.
+• It may include a immersion period in a company.

-For the POEI, training can be carried out by the company internally or by an external training organization.
-When he submits his file to Pôle emploi, the employer proposes a training organization, with a quote to support it.
+For the POEI, the training can be provided by the company itself or by an external training organisation.
+When it submits its application to Pôle emploi, the employer proposes a training organisation, providing a quote.

-For the POEC, it is the OPCO which identifies the recruitment needs of member companies, defines the content of the training and selects a training organization, in conjunction with Pôle emploi.
+For the POEC, it is the OPCO that identifies the recruitment needs of member companies, defines the content of the training courses and selects a training organisation, in conjunction with Pôle emploi.

 Funding for training

-For the POEI, it is Pôle emploi which covers the cost of the training.
+For POEI, Pôle emploi covers the cost of the training.

-The aid is paid at the end of the training – and at the earliest on the day of employment – either to the employer in the case of internal training, or to the external training organization.
+The aid is paid at the end of the training - and at the earliest on the day of recruitment - either to the employer in the case of in-house training, or to the external training organisation.

-For POEC, financing is provided via the OPCO to which the company belongs.
+For the POEC, funding is provided via the OPCO to which the company belongs.

 The work contract

-In return for this training, the employer must establish an employment contract of a minimum duration.
-That's to say at least 12 months for a fixed-term contract, including a professionalization or apprenticeship contract.
+In return for this training, the employer must draw up an employment contract for a minimum period.
+In other words at least 12 months for a fixed-term contract, including professional training or apprenticeship contracts.
 Of course, the company can also recruit on a permanent basis.

 Other conditions for the company

-• Be up to date with unemployment insurance contributions
+• Be up to date with your unemployment insurance contributions

-• No redundancy in the last 12 months
+• No redundancies in the last 12 months

 Operational preparation for employment: who should you contact?